huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 * Entering the room they pass through cobwebs.

     The spiders are harmless.
 But if you get walk through them you become frightened and drop everything you are carrying.
 In room 5 on the right wall they can find an old broom to clear the cobwebs.
+CON SAVE.

 * Save the boy from the locked storage room.